Overview of Ankylosing Spondylitis

 - Sex.
 Men are more likely to have ankylosing spondylitis than women.

 - Other conditions.
 People who have Crohn’s disease, ulcerative colitis, or psoriasis may be more likely to develop the disease.

 The most common symptom of ankylosing spondylitis is lower back and/or hip pain and stiffness.
-Over time, the symptoms may move to other areas of the spine.
-The pain typically gets worse during periods of rest or inactivity, which may cause some people to experience more pain during the middle of the night or after sitting for a long time.
-Usually, moving and exercise can help pain get better.
+Over time, the symptoms may progress to other areas of the spine.
+The pain typically worsens during periods of rest or inactivity, which may cause some people to experience more pain during the middle of the night or after prolonged sitting.
+Usually, moving and exercise can help improve pain.

 Symptoms of ankylosing spondylitis vary from person to person.
-Some people have mild episodes of pain that come and go, while others will have long-lasting, severe pain.
-If you have ankylosing spondylitis, whether mild or severe, you may have times when the symptoms get worse (flares) and other times when the symptoms improve (remission).
+Some people have mild episodes of pain that come and go, while others will have chronic, severe pain.
+The symptoms of ankylosing spondylitis, whether mild or severe, may worsen in “flares” and improve during periods of remission.

-The disease can affect other areas of the body.
-Other symptoms may include:
+Because the disease can affect other areas of the body, other symptoms may develop and may include:

 - Pain, stiffness, and inflammation in other joints, such as the ribs, shoulders, knees, or feet.